Home Cocktails Ordinary Drink Gin Daisy

 What type of gin works best in a Gin Daisy?

-A London Dry gin is often recommended for a Gin Daisy because its juniper-forward flavor complements the tartness of the lemon juice and the sweetness of the grenadine.
-However, experimenting with a floral gin can add an interesting twist to the drink.
+A London Dry gin is often recommended for a Gin Daisy due to its crisp and juniper-forward flavor, which complements the tartness of the lemon juice.
+However, experimenting with a floral or citrus-forward gin can add a unique twist to the cocktail.

 What is the origin of the Gin Daisy cocktail?